 - Conventional AC

 - Conventional DC

 - DCS MTH Digital Command System

-- DCC Digital Command Control
+- DCC Digital Command Control (requires modification)

 When the locomotive is placed on the track and power is applied to the track the locomotive will detect the type of control system being used and respond accordingly.
+NOTE: If you wish to use DCC as a control system, follow the activation instructions in the Activating DCC Mode section later in this manual.